 Presumably, these expenses aren’t included in your sources & uses calculation because they’re not incurred at closing.
 Therefore, you need to add the PV of the Duplicative Expenses and One-Time Expenses to the Enterprise Value.
 This is the true value that you’re paying to purchase the business.

-You may find that you’re paying a multiple in-line with public peers’ trading profile based on the status quo earnings perspective.
-But that EBITDA is unfairly low and sometimes substantially below the company’s true earnings potential.
+It may appear that you’re paying a multiple in-line with public peers’ trading profile based on the status quo earnings perspective.
+But the status quo EBITDA is unfairly low and sometimes substantially below the company’s true earnings potential.
 Taking into account the operating enhancements, you may find that the multiple is a steal based off the run-rate EBITDA.

 At exit, you can argue that carve-out companies deserve a valuation multiple uplift.